goutamsh/pivotal-test/README.md

 POST /users/load : load the user into the in-memory DB

-# Cloud Foundary commands used:
+# Cloud Foundry commands used:

 cf login -a api.run.pivotal.io